 Packaging?
 Our inventory sticker needs to reside somewhere.
 Take a careful look at your tagging.
 Is it attractive and set off your work or detract from it?
 Earrings need to dangle from cards - small, compact and consistent work best.
 Other jewelry should have small tags as well with your business info -people like to know how to find more by the same artist.
 This will help you build a following in the shop and create recognition when folks see you at shows or in other shops.
 Greeting cards work best in small, open, plastic sleeves to keep envelopes with the card.
 Prints need to be at the very least backed with board and bagged.
 We're finding that most other items packaged in plastic are less appealing - people like to touch tea towels or try jewelry on.
 As an added tip, make sure your packaging doesn't overpower your product.
 If the first thing you see when you look at your item is the tagging, you've overdone it.
 If you have any questions about this, look around other stores and see what you like for inspiration.
 We are also very happy to help with any questions.

 How do I get paid?
-Checks are sent out around the 7th of each month for sales happening in the prior month.
+Checks are sent out by the 7th of each month for sales happening in the prior month.
 Once an artist is accepted, they have the choice of picking up a check or having it mailed.
-We hope to work out a digital transfer in the future, but at the moment it is not available.
-If an artist makes less than $15, it will roll over to next month.
+We are also able to pay through PayPal.
+If an artist makes less than $20, it will roll over to next month.

 Other questions can be sent to us via email - Kitschva@gmail.com, by calling (757)961-9855, or via our facebook page.